 Elected members are powerful advocates for their community and their leadership role enables them to have a major input into the consultation and engagement process.
 Cuckfield Parish Councillors are very accessible, their contact details are published on the website and in the quarterly newsletters to parishioners.
 They are available to talk to residents during the public session at the start of each Parish Council meeting and at the Annual Parish Meeting.
 In a private capacity, councillors belong to many other local clubs, societies and organisations, where they may, if they so wish, promote the work of the Parish Council and be available to parishioners.

-The Clerk can be contacted at the Parish Council Office in the Queen’s Hall which is open on from 10 am - 4 pm on Mondays, Tuesdays, Wednesdays and Thursdays, and until 3pm on Fridays, by telephone or by email.
+The Clerk can be contacted at the Parish Council Office in the Queen’s Hall, which is open on from 10am - 3pm on Monday to Friday, by telephone or by email.

 Specific Areas for Community Involvement

 The council will consult the community should it resolve to undertake, initiate or facilitate any major projects or undertakings in the parish.